hudson155/kairo/limber-backend/README.md

 ├── rep: Base classes representing HTTP request and response bodies (see the │        common:reps module), including errors (see the │        common:exception-mapping module).
+├── restInterface: Shared endpoint specification code (see the │                  common:rest-interface module).
 ├── serialization: Shared JSON serialization code (see the common:serialization │                  module).
 ├── util